Shop Local at these Food Markets and Grocery Stores

 Beach Haven

 A quintessential grab-and-go, Pearl Street Market’s prepared food and cafe is equal parts, bakery, deli and butcher shop.
 There’s a dedicated cheese section to make your antipasto dreams come true, and a very special case devoted to snackable selections like homestyle mac and cheese, pan-fried onion dip and crab and artichoke spread.
+Add in freshly baked breads, cold drinks, and made-to-order sandwiches, and it’s easy to see why this is a Beach Haven favorite.
+Stock up for your beach day—or a sunset picnic—and you’ll be the hero of the group.

 Christina Cherry